Agriculture department (Punjab, Pakistan)

-Agriculture Department or Agri Punjab is department of Government of Punjab, Pakistan.
-The department is responsible for legislation, policy formulation, and development of agriculture sector in Punjab.
-Food and irrigation are separate departments.
+The Agriculture Department is a department of the Government of Punjab, Pakistan.
+It is responsible for legislation, policy formulation, and development of agriculture sector in Punjab.

 Attached Departments

 Regional Agricultural Economic Development Centre

 Regional Agricultural Economic Development Centre (RAEDC) Vehari was established in 1991.
 The purpose of this Center is to upgrade the technical skills of farmers as well as employees of Agriculture Department through imparting training in the related disciplines.

 Planning and Evaluation Cell

 Planning and Evaluation Cell was established in 1981-82 to deal with all technical matters regarding foreign funded projects.
 The organization makes liaison with Donors, Provincial & Federal Governments for seeking technical and financial assistance.